Coordinated Early Intervening Services (CEIS)—Resources Step-By-Step

 Format: Guides and Briefs

-IDEA Section 618 Public Reporting Data Element Checklist – Part BThis interactive checklist assist states to meet IDEA Section 618 public reporting requirements.
+IDEA Section 618 Public Reporting Data Element Checklist – Part BThis interactive checklist helps states meet IDEA Section 618 public reporting requirements.
 The checklist also has an archiving function to document the posting process for later reference.

 Format: Reference Materials